mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 **Katagiri**: Yes, mind is consciousness.

-**Same person**: Okay, well, some of the people that I work with, when they get old, maybe they have a stroke.
-And it affects the left side or the right side their brain, and it changes their consciousness.
+**Same person**: Okay, well, some of the people that I work with, when they get old, maybe they have a stroke, and it affects the left side or the right side their brain, and it changes their consciousness.
 For some people, you can’t connect with them at all.

-**Katagiri**: [Maybe so.]
+**Katagiri**: [I think so.]

 **Same person**: What happens to their mind?

 **Katagiri**: If you have something wrong with the brain, biologically, physiologically – that is the sense organs.
-The sense organs meet the sense objects, but already the sense organ [has] something wrong.
+The sense organs meet its object, but already the sense organ [has] something wrong.
 At that time, it’s very difficult to [face] in the proper way.

 **Same person**: But Buddha Nature still exists.